 Impact of the Coronavirus

-In 2002, when SARS (Severe Acute Respiratory Syndrome), a likewise pneumonia virus, broke out in China, the country was mostly supplying the world with low-cost goods like t-shirts and sneakers.
-Today, China is one of the key commerce players in the global economy.
+In 2002, SARS (Severe Acute Respiratory Syndrome), a likewise pneumonia virus, broke out in China.
+Back then, the country was mostly supplying the world with low-cost goods like t-shirts and sneakers.
+However, today, China is one of the key commerce players in the global economy.

 During SARS, China’s trade suffered significantly and stock markets fell up to 15%.
-However, the recovery was quick and markets became stronger than ever.
+Yet, the recovery was quick and markets became stronger than ever.

-Although there is general anxiety associated with the pandemic, which could negatively impact sales, in today’s online world, certain sectors are actually benefiting.
+Although general anxiety comes with the pandemic, which negatively impacts sales, in today’s online world, certain sectors are actually benefiting.
 So, let’s take a closer look at the impact of the Coronavirus on the China ecommerce landscape:

-The city, where the virus originated, has been locked down since 23 January 2020.
-Public life, including public transport, flights and trains have come to a stop.
+Public life, including public transport, flights and trains have come to a stop since 23 January 2020.

 Wuhan’s 11 million residents order food and other items of daily life online.
 But even delivery comes with a certain risk.
 For example, food deliverer Meituan – which is owned by Tencent, the tech giant behind WeChat and Alibaba Group rival – has adapted its food delivery app with lightning speed.
 Now, customers and delivery drivers don’t have to meet face-to-face.
-The food can be dropped off at the doorstep, reception or nearby as per the buyers’ request.
+They drop off the food at the doorstep, reception, or nearby as per the buyers’ request.
 And with a mobile payment rate of 95% in China, there’s no cash involved.

-Recently, instead of readymade delivery food, Wuhan residents have started to order fresh foods, which they cook safely themselves.
+Recently, instead of delivery food, Wuhan residents are starting to order fresh foods, which they cook safely themselves.

-Meanwhile, the lockdown has been extended to other parts of Hubei province.
-Business-travel and the movement of goods and workers are severely restricted.
-Yet, the mass quarantine of Wuhan and Hubei didn’t stop the spread of the Coronavirus, but slowed it down significantly.
-Fortunately, there are no shortages of food and supplies so far.
+Meanwhile, the lockdown was to other parts of Hubei province.
+There are severe restrictions around business-travel, the movement of goods and workers.
+Yet, the mass quarantine of Wuhan and Hubei didn’t stop the Coronavirus.
+But it became much slower.
+Fortunately, there was and is no shortages of food and supplies.

-Since the beginning of February 2020, casinos in China’s top gambling destination have been shut down.
-This brought life on the peninsula to a halt.
+Since the beginning of February 2020, casinos in China’s top gambling destination are closed.
+This essentially stopped life on the peninsula.
 More than 37 billion USD alone are generated every year in the casinos of Macau.
 The lockdown has been limited to two weeks for now.